joelzanden/mine/README.md

 mine
 ```

-This command finds the project root, updates the settings file with a random CSS named color, and applies it to the editor's top portion.
+This command finds the project root, updates the settings file with a random CSS named color, and applies it to the editor's title bar.

 ## Supported Project Files and Folders